 The issue is that if we save this as a PDF using

 ggsave(), it will not actually embed the font itself into the resulting file.
-As such, if somebody without our font installed tries to view the PDF (like, say, a publisher of a journal), it will appear incorrect.
+As such, if somebody without our font installed tries to view the PDF (like, say, a publisher of a journal), it will appear incorrectly.
 What’s more, at least on my computer, something is odd about how

 ggsave creates the PDF such that the file looks just fine in Preview.app, but has a font substitution when viewed in Adobe Acrobat.

 This problem pops up now and again with different PDF creation software (see this discussion).
 Fortunately, there’s an easy workaround: from Preview, open your figure and re-export it as a PDF (“File”->“Export as PDF…”); the resulting file should have the font embedded correctly, and will display properly wherever it may find itself.